Halo 2

-Halo 2 is a 2004 first-person shooter game developed by Bungie and published by Microsoft Game Studios for the Xbox console.
+Halo 2 is a 2004 first-person shooter video game developed by Bungie and published by Microsoft Game Studios for the Xbox console.
 Halo 2 is the second installment in the Halo franchise and the sequel to 2001's critically acclaimed Halo: Combat Evolved.
-The game features new weapons, enemies, and vehicles, and shipped with online multiplayer via Microsoft's Xbox Live service.
-In Halo 2's story mode, the player assumes the roles of the human Master Chief and alien Arbiter in a 26th-century conflict between the United Nations Space Command, the genocidal Covenant, and the parasitic Flood.
+The game features new weapons, enemies, and vehicles, another player character, and shipped with online multiplayer via Microsoft's Xbox Live service.
+In Halo 2's story mode, the player assumes the roles of the human Master Chief and alien Arbiter in a 26th-century conflict between the United Nations Space Command, the genocidal Covenant, and later, the parasitic Flood.

 After the success of Halo: Combat Evolved, a sequel was expected and highly anticipated.
 Bungie found inspiration in plot points and gameplay elements that had been left out of their first game, including online multiplayer.
 A troubled development and time constraints forced cuts to the scope of the game, including the wholesale removal of a more ambitious multiplayer mode, and necessitated a cliffhanger ending to the game's campaign mode.
 Among Halo 2's marketing was an early alternate reality game called "I Love Bees" that involved players solving real-world puzzles.
 Bungie supported the game after release with new multiplayer maps and updates to address cheating and glitches.
 The game was followed by a sequel, Halo 3, in September 2007.